llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 Get information for a list of modules by given module path and architecture.

-### Response

-A JSON array of dictionaries containing the following keys:
+The response is a JSON array of dictionaries containing the following keys:
 * `uuid`
 * `triple`
 * `file_path`